MadhavJivrajani/proJect-HaasiL/README.md

 Code mainly focuses on analysis of performance on questions posed.

 ### Instructions to run the code
-Run webApp_v2.py
+Run `python3 webApp_v2.py`

-Enter the url its running on in the browser.
+Enter `http://localhost:8000/` in the browser to run the web app.
 Functions to perform analysis on the answered questions present in analysis.py

 Drop an email at madhav.jiv@gmail.com to get access to the CSV files being used.